How To Make Healthy Food Choices

-Whether you’re trying to maintain your weight or lose weight, you can still dine out and eat healthfully, if you know how.
-No, you don’t have to be on a diet to eat healthy.
+Whether you’re trying to lose weight or maintain your recent weight loss, you can still dine out and eat health food, if you know how.
+No, you don’t have to be on a diet to eat healthy, nutritious meals.
 In fact, if you eat a little healthier every day, you’ll be able to skip dieting and lose weight naturally.

 The following tips will help you move toward healthier eating as you limit your calories, as well as total fat, cholesterol, and sodium (salt) when eating prepared foods.
 There’s a lot of information, so we’ve formatted it for you to print so you can take it with you and refer to these Healthy Choices.
 So, the next time you are going out bring these tips with you!